101 Unhealthiest Habits on the Planet

 It might seem daunting to talk with your doctor about erectile dysfunction, but ordering ED drugs like Viagra from sketchy online overseas pharmacies is never a good idea.
 "The risk that these imported drugs are counterfeit, contaminated, or subpotent is high; and quality assurance is a major concern," says the National Association of Boards of Pharmacy.

-Recommendation: Substitute shame for your health and happiness.
+The Remedy Rx: Substitute shame for your health and happiness.
 Talk openly to your doctor.
 (And know that some online pharmacies and ED-med services are legit; the database at safe.pharmacy can tell you which.)

 You're Chasing Fads